Stolen Generations Collective Healing initiatives

 Stolen Generations Healing Fund

 The NSW Government will establish a Stolen Generations Healing Fund of $5 million over 10 years.
 The Healing Fund will support collective

-need to provide flexibility to meet future needs of Stolen Generations Survivors.
+flexibility to meet future needs of Stolen Generations Survivors.

 Further information will be posted on the Aboriginal Affairs website as it is available in 2018.